 - 1. Have an ethos in which children feel secure, their viewpoints are valued and they are encouraged to talk and are listened to; - 2.
 Provide suitable support and guidance so that pupils have a range of appropriate adults to whom they can turn if they are worried or in difficulties; - 3.
 Work with parents to build an understanding of the school's responsibilities to safeguard and promote the welfare of all children and a recognition that this may occasionally require children to be referred to investigative agencies as a constructive and helpful measure; - 4.
 Ensure all staff are able to identify children who may benefit from early help; provide co-ordinated offers of early help; and ensure that children receive the right help at the right time to address concerns and risks and prevent issues escalating; - 5.
-Are vigilant in cases of suspected child abuse, recognising the signs and symptoms, have clear procedures whereby all members of staff report such cases to the Designated Safeguarding Lead or, in their absence, the Deputy Designated Safeguarding Lead, and are aware of Local Authority and WS procedures so that information is passed on effectively to the relevant professionals; - 6.
+Are vigilant in cases of suspected child abuse, recognising the signs and symptoms, have clear procedures whereby all members of staff report such cases to the DSL or, in their absence, the Deputy DSL, and are aware of Local Authority and WS procedures so that information is passed on effectively to the relevant professionals; - 6.
 Monitor children who have been identified as in need of early help or at risk; maintain clear records of pupils' progress and welfare in a secure place; maintain sound policies on confidentiality; provide appropriate information to other professionals and submit reports to and attend child protection conferences; - 7.
-Provide and support regular child protection training and updates for all school staff and ensure that Designated Safeguarding Leads attend refresher training every two years to ensure their skills and expertise are up to date; ensure that targeted funding for this work is used solely for this purpose; - 8.
+Provide and support regular child protection training and updates for all school staff and ensure that DSLs attend refresher training every two years to ensure their skills and expertise are up to date; ensure that targeted funding for this work is used solely for this purpose; - 8.
 Contribute to an inter-agency approach to safeguarding and child protection by developing effective and supportive liaison with other agencies; - 9.
 Use the curriculum to teach children about safeguarding.
-Raise their awareness and build confidence so that pupils have a range of contacts and strategies to identify risk, know who they can talk to about anything which causes them concern and understand the importance of protecting others;
+Raise their awareness and build confidence so that pupils have a range of contacts and strategies to identify risk, know who they can talk to about anything which causes them concern and understand the importance of protecting others; - 10.
+Provide clear policy statements for parents, staff and children and young people on this and on both positive behaviour policies and the school's approach to bullying;